 Electrical Trades

-Albany and Schoharie campuses
+Albany, CTE Extension Center and Schoharie campuses

 Students learn fundamental skills in electrical theory, and through classroom instruction and hands-on shop lessons, they can become successful residential wiring professionals.
-In each theory class and lab, students construct the circuits discussed, gaining skill and experience as they move from residential into commercial and industrial wiring.
+In each theory class and lab, students construct the circuits discussed, gaining skills and experience as they move from residential into commercial and industrial wiring.

 Watch A Video About Our Electrical Trades Program